Kchao1910/PersonalFinanceManager-PFM-/README.md

 PFM-SYM (Personal Finance Manager - Save Your Money) is a web application focused on providing simple functionalities geared towards personal finance.

-The goal of PFM-SYM is to allow users to visualize their finances through a simple and easy process.
+The goal of PFM-SYM is to allow users to visualize their finances through a simple process.

 # Features
 * Monthly Budget Creation
 * CSV File Download (only for budgets at the moment)
 * Simulated Assest Growth
-* Financial Goal Tracking (in progress)
 * Data Visualization

-# Requirements
-* Modern Browser (tested on Chrome, Mozilla Firefox, and Edge)

 # Getting Started
 * Clone the latest version of the PFM repository.<br>